-LED Indication

-POWER On Solid: The modem is properly powered

-STATUS On Solid: Modem is starting up or saving its configuration.

-Blinking: Modem initialization is complete and ready for use

-CD On Solid: A data connection has been established.
-ON during normal

-operation

-LS ATT Modem: Verizon Modem:

-On Solid: Not registered on the Fast Blinking: Not registered on the

-network network or is searching for connection

-Slow Blinking: Registered and Slow Blinking: Registered and connected

-connected to the network to the network

-On Solid: Modem is transmitting or

-receiving

-SIGNAL 1 Bar: Very weak signal

-2 Bars: Weak Signal

-3 Bars: Good Signal
+Indication On Solid: The modem is properly powered On Solid: Modem is starting up or saving its configuration.
+Blinking: Modem initialization is co mplete and ready for use On Solid: A data connection has been established.
+ON during normal operation ATT Modem: Verizon Modem: On Solid: Not registered on the network Fast Blinking: Not registered on the network or is searching for connection Slow Blinking: Registered and connected to the network Slow Blinking: Registered and connected to the network On Solid: Modem is transmitting or receiving 1 Bar: Very weak signal 2 Bars: Weak Signal Indication On Solid: The modem is properly On Solid: Modem is starting up or Blinking: Modem initialization is co On Solid: A data connection has b operation ATT Modem: On Solid: Not registered on the network Slow Blinking: Registered and connected to the network 1 Bar: Very weak signal 2 Bars: Weak Signal 3 Bars: Good Signal